windingwind/zotero-plugin-template/README.md

 ### About Zotero API

 Zotero docs are outdated and incomplete.
-Clone [Zotero Code Repo](https://github.com/zotero/zotero) and search the keyword globally.
+Clone <https://github.com/zotero/zotero> and search the keyword globally.

 > ⭐The [zotero-types](https://github.com/windingwind/zotero-types) provides most frequently used Zotero APIs.
 It's included in this template by default.
 Your IDE would provide hint for most of the APIs.